Doctors Note Logo

 • Pseudocyst of the auricle (a fluid-filled swelling without trauma)

-If your ear swelling happened without any recent injury or trauma, it could be a different condition altogether—like Pseudocyst of the Auricle, which you can learn more about and check your symptoms for using a free AI-powered assessment tool.
+If your ear swelling happened without any recent injury or trauma, it could be a different condition altogether.
+To help identify what might be causing your symptoms, you can check your symptoms with a free AI-powered assessment that takes just a few minutes and provides personalized insights.

 Regardless of the cause, persistent swelling should be evaluated by a medical professional.